skippyr/river-dreams/README.md

 River Dreams uses [`zsh-async`](https://github.com/mafredri/zsh-async) to perform slow tasks asynchronously in the background while you use the terminal.
-This helps it keep a pretty good speed while you are doing your work.
+This helps it keep a decent speed while you are doing your work.

 ## What about testing?